zamirmehdi/Bioinformatics-Course/README.md

 <!-- ABOUT THE PROJECT -->

 ## Projects Overview
-All projects are accompanied by their respective codes, necessary dataset (if required), and comprehensive documentation, which includes instructions and reports (in Persian).
+All projects are accompanied by their respective codes, necessary datasets (if required), and comprehensive documentation, which includes instructions and reports (in Persian).

 <h3> 1.
 Basic Biology <span style="font-size: small; font-weight: normal;">(Theoretical)</span> </h3>